 Hardwick joins the list of criminally under-appreciated women who were writing in the 60s and 70s, and who I’ve had to discover on my own.
 They include Renata Adler, Eve Babitz, Grace Paley… (Obviously Susan Sontag, Joan Didion, and Hannah Arendt are/were more visible, but I like that they inhabited the same world and had contact with each other at the time, even if “only” through their words.)

 Rachel Cusk has become my 2019 obsession, by which I mean that her books have been the irresistible ones, the ones I’m compelled to buy despite the piles of unread ones in the house.
-It’s because of the precision of her writing, her descriptions of persons, rooms, landscapes, atmospheres in the room, that are concise and vivid and simultaneously unusual and spot-on.
+It’s because of the precision of her writing, her descriptions of individuals, landscapes, rooms, and the atmospheres in the rooms, that are concise and vivid and simultaneously unusual and spot-on.
 The way emotion is intensely present but not overstated on the page.
 Her sense of humor, grim and dry, and the way she takes on difficult subjects without looking away.
 The way she dives straight into the essential question, problem, point of fracture or heartbreak.

-Her so-called “Outline” or “Faye” trilogy, feels so much of this time, though I haven’t entirely figured out why I feel that.
-I don’t just mean references to Brexit or sideways commentary on the state of the publishing industry, though those kinds of things do make appearances in the books.
-I mean the narrative experiment going on, both in terms of the position Cusk takes as an author and Faye takes as a narrator.
+Her so-called “Outline” or “Faye” trilogy, feels so much of this time, though I haven’t entirely figured out why.
+I don’t just mean references to Brexit or sideways commentary on the state of the publishing industry, though those kinds of things do make an appearance.
+I mean the narrative experiment going on, in terms of both the position Cusk takes as an author and Faye takes as a narrator.